dbt-labs/dbt-pov-model-cost-calculator/ABOUT.md

 ## How It Works

-This package is designed to collect the data necessary for fusion cost savings analysis:
+This package is designed to collect the data necessary for dbt Fusion engine's cost savings analysis:

 1. **Pre-Run Setup**: The `on-run-start` hook creates tracking tables if they don't exist
 2. **Model Execution Tracking**: The `on-run-end` hook captures model execution details